Robustness of travelling states in generic non-reciprocal mixtures: Introduction

-We implement both periodic boundary conditions (PBC, see Supplementary Information for details) and confined annular geometries.
-To explore whether analogs of the travelling states found in hydrodynamic models~\cite{vitelli2021, marchetti2020, golestanian2020} exist in our particle-based setup, we measure the average rotational velocity $\langle |\omega| \rangle$ (for annular geometry) or the average translational velocity $\langle |\bf{v}| \rangle$ (in PBC or effectively 2$d$ geometries), with the average $\langle \ldots\rangle$ being taken across all particles.
-We also analyse $P(\omega_c)$ or $P(v_c)$ (where $\omega_c$ and $v_c$ are the angular and translational velocity of the centre of mass) as a diagnostic tool: a peak in the probability at nonzero $\omega_c$ or $v_c$ indicates a travelling state in the annular geometry of for PBC, respectively.
+We implement both periodic boundary conditions (PBC~\cite{SM}, with square box of linear size $L=42$) and confined annular geometries (see SM ~\cite{SM} for the advantages of this choice).
+To explore whether analogs of the travelling states found in hydrodynamic models~\cite{vitelli2021, marchetti2020, golestanian2020} exist in our particle-based setup, we measure the average rotational velocity $\langle |\omega| \rangle$ (for annular geometry) or average translational velocity $\langle |\bf{v}| \rangle$ (in PBC or effectively 2$d$ geometries), with the average $\langle \ldots\rangle$ being taken across all particles.
+We also analyse $P(\omega_c)$ or $P(v_c)$ (where $\omega_c$ and $v_c$ are the angular and translational velocity of the centre of mass) as a diagnostic: a probability peak at nonzero $\omega_c$ or $v_c$ indicates a travelling state in the annular geometry and PBC, respectively.
+The samples for these distributions are collected both across time in steady state and the ensemble of trajectories~\cite{SM}.